BMW Motorrad Riders’ Apparel: Riding Suit, Boots, Gloves, Rain Gear & More

 Two In One Gloves

 These are smart gloves.
 These gloves have the usual protection you expect in a high-quality motorcycle riding glove.
-Yet what sets them apart is the Gore-Tex 2in 1 technology.
+Yet what sets them apart is the Gore-Tex 2 in 1 technology.
 There are actually two chambers for which to slide your hand.
-Which one you choose depends on weather.
+Which one you choose depends on the weather.
 Raining? choose the waterproof chamber.
 Classic sunny riding day, choose the more breathable and cooler layer.

 As noted above, while my Rallye Suit offers Gore-Tex snap and zip-in liners, when faced with a serious downpour and hours of driving through incessant rain, I choose to don the BMW Riders’ Apparel Prorain Oversuit.